How successful is lens replacement surgery?

 Possible side effects of lens replacement surgery

-According to the NHS, the risk of a serious complication such as significant loss of vision after RLE/lens replacement surgery is about 1 in 500.
+Like all operations, this procedure has some risks.
+However, they are rare, and we can usually correct complications with further treatment when necessary.
+According to the NHS, the risk of a serious complication, such as significant loss of vision, after this procedure is about 1 in 500.
 For more information, you can download a patient guide here.

 Lens replacement surgery recovery

-Some patients will notice vision improvements within a day.
-On average, eye lens replacement surgery recovery time is about two weeks.
-To aid recovery you’ll have anti-inflammatory and antibiotic eye drops.
+After the lens replacement, your vision should be at near-normal levels, and some people will notice visual improvements within a day.
+On average, the recovery time is about two weeks.
+To help your eyes recover, we will provide you with anti-inflammatory and antibiotic eye drops.

-You should be able to return to work after the first few days.
-You won’t be able to drive until we have checked your sight during a follow-up appointment.
+A few days of slight discomfort, glare or blurred vision is completely normal while you recover and your eye adjusts.
+You should be able to return to work after the first few days, but you can’t drive until we have checked your sight during a follow-up appointment.